play-with-docker/play-with-docker.github.io/_posts/2016-10-25-beginner-linux.markdown

     2.0: digest: sha256:7c51f77f90b81e5a598a13f129c95543172bae8f5850537225eae0c78e4f3add size: 1363
     ```

 You can browse to `https://hub.docker.com/r/<your docker id>/` and see your newly-pushed Docker images.
 These are public repositories, so anyone can pull the image - you don't even need a Docker ID to pull public images.
-Docker Hub also support private repositories.
+Docker Hub also supports private repositories.

 ---